African characters in comics: American comics

 In the early years of comic strips and comic books, supposedly humorous racial and ethnic stereotypes were a mainstay of the medium, as they were of most American popular entertainment.
 Black people were almost always shown as foolish, cowardly, and addicted to gambling.
 Even in serious comic strips, as late as the 1950s Black characters were drawn with bulging eyes and fat lips.

+In 1920, the humorous strip Bungleton Green was created by Leslie Rogers for the Chicago Defender, one of the most influential Black newspapers in the country.
+The strip ran until 1968, undergoing a remarkable transformation: in the 1940s, cartoonist Jay Jackson reinvented it as a science fiction time-travel adventure strip.

 The first major Black character in the comics was in Cartoonist Lee Falk's adventure comic strip Mandrake the Magician, which featured the African supporting character Lothar from its 1934 debut on.
 He was a former "Prince of the Seven Nations", a federation of jungle tribes, but passed on the chance to become king and instead followed Mandrake on his world travels, fighting crime.
 He is often referred to as the strongest man in the world.
 Initially an 'illiterate exotic dressed in animal skins who provided brawn to complement Mandrake's brain on their adventures,' he was modernized in 1965 to dress in suits and speak standard English.

 All-Negro Comics #1 (June 1947).
 Cover artist unknown.

 The publisher All-Negro Comics, Inc. published a single issue of All-Negro Comics (June 1947), a 15-cent omnibus, at a time when comics generally cost a dime, starring characters that included Lion Man.
 Lion Man is a young African scientist sent by the United Nations to oversee a massive uranium deposit at the African Gold Coast.
 Wearing a loin cloth and tribal headband, he is joined by a young war orphan named Bubba, and fights the villainous Doctor Blut Sangro.